6.0 Magic

 Taking Damage while Maintaining a Spell

 If you take Health or Sanity damage while maintaining one or more spells you must make a Will check to continue to maintain the spells.
-The DC is equal to the number of points of damage taken plus 1.
-On a failure, all spells that you are maintaining unravel dealing Sanity damage as normal.
+The DC is equal to the number of points of damage taken plus 1 up to 6+.
+On a failure, all spells that you are maintaining unravel, dealing Sanity damage.
+Take one point of Sanity damage for each tier of the spell that you are maintaining.

 Lets take at the steps for an example spellcasting action for Magika: